On the city as we (don’t) know it, TEMA, documentary photography, and “abatanados” disguised as double espressos

 I think we have great cultural traits like being uncomplicated.
 I’m a big critic of the Portuguese, and I often say we’re annoying in day-to-day things.
 Like buying bread, or a pastel de nata, or an espresso.
 We’re picky, and we take it to the extreme, spending long minutes before settling for a loaf of bread.
 But then, work-wise, we can execute complicated projects faster than a German or a Swiss.
 I don’t think tourists get to see that.

-What it’s tough for me to take in is that we’re losing certain spaces in the city.
+It’s tough for me to take in because we’re losing specific spaces in the city.
 I post [on Facebook] a lot about things that are disappearing, and we’re not preserving them.
 And that’s not a job for tourists; it’s our job.

 You’re reaching a point I wanted you to get to…

-Do you have a good example of a business that has re-invented itself in a positive way?
+Do you have a good example of a business that has positively reinvented itself?

 But that was a stroke of luck, not transformation.